biermeester/Pylinter/README.rst

 * **pylint_rc**: The full path to the Pylint configuration file you want to use, if any.

-* **run_on_save**: If this setting is set to ``true``, Pylint will be invoked each time you save a Python sourc code file.
+* **run_on_save**: If this setting is set to ``true``, Pylint will be invoked each time you save a Python source code file.

 * **ignore**: A list of Pylint error types which you wish to ignore.